G4Q95/AutoShortsWebApp/progress.md

 ## Current Development Focus

-The current focus is on completing the video processing pipeline and enhancing the project workspace UI:
+The current focus is on improving code stability, API connectivity, and refactoring the state management:

 ### Completed Tasks
 - ✅ Fixed the Not-Found page component error